 • We don’t have access to data we don’t have.

-But (yes, always there is but…)
+But (yes, there’s always a but…)

 • The syntax is complex